lara-martin/NLP-class/index.md

 Use of AI/automatic tools for grammatical assistance (such as spell-checkers or Grammarly) or small-scale predictive text (e.g., next word prediction, tab completion) is okay.
 Provided the use of these tools does not change the substance of your work, use of these tools may be, but is not required to be, disclosed.

+#### GitHub (and Other Repository) Use
+* You are allowed to use GitHub for your project.
+* You can use GitHub for the grad assignment (implementation option), but the repository must be private.
+* You are not allowed to use GitHub for the homeworks.

 #### Collaboration Policy
 ##### Not allowed
 The **homeworks** are designed for us to get an idea of how well you're picking up the material and applying it.
 Therefore, you are not allowed to collaborate on the homeworks.